-Time – it’s one of the most precious things a young CEO has and yet we often use it so carelessly.
+Time is one of the most precious things a young CEO has and yet we often use it so carelessly.
 Between family, friends, social outings, seminars, and running a successful business, there are a lot of demands on our time.
 Take a moment to consider how you spend your time – are you using it wisely or are you spending time on busy work that isn’t truly productive?
+Productivity tips can help.
 In some instances, you’ll find yourself spending your time – watching television, socializing, and oversleeping.
 Other times, you’ll find yourself investing your time – reading books on personal development, networking with other successful people, and working on your business.

 Time management is an important skill necessary to succeed, and as you excel and evolve as an entrepreneur, time becomes your worst enemy or your best ally.
 As adults, we assume that we know how to budget our time and often become indignant at the suggestion that we could improve.
 However, as with many things in our lives, we can always go from good to great.
+Sometimes time mapping can come to help which means a system that involves creating specific blocks of time for your most significant tasks and activities throughout a day, week, or month.
+Depending on the type of activity, you can dedicate more or less time to particular activities.
 Think about how your life would change if you had 2 additional hours in every day to spend as you pleased.
 What would you do with that time?
-What if I told you that you could get that time?
+What if I told you that you could get that time utilizing productivity tips?

 Oftentimes, we are misusing and misappropriating time without realizing it.
 I’ve always considered myself a “productive” person, but several years ago, I came to the realization that e-mail is a huge time sap for me.
 In light of this discovery, I decided to limit my e-mail usage to three times per day: first thing in the morning, mid-afternoon, and just before bed.
 There are few e-mails that I receive that are so urgent that they cannot wait.
 What is your time sap?
 Is it the phone?
 Do you look up after a phone call and wonder where the time went?
 Is it video games?
 Maybe your time sap is social networking, long lunches, or poor meeting planning.
 Whatever it is, eliminate it and take control of your time.
 Suddenly, you’ll observe that the day is more forgiving to the countless things you want to get done.